-This course is suitable for tax managers, financial controllers, compliance officers, company secretaries, directors and anyone with a responsibility for managing the tax affairs of their business, including third party tax advisers.
+This course is suitable for tax managers, financial controllers, compliance officers, company secretaries, directors and third-party tax advisers.

 Rod was employed by HMRC for forty years and was recognised as one of their foremost investigators and compliance experts, specialising in criminal, civil and commercial fraud.
 His expertise includes internal company investigations, financial crime and proceeds of crime, money laundering, insolvency and asset recovery.
 He has also worked with a wide range of international law enforcement organisations providing advice on fraud and compliance issues.